How to Grip a Pistol and Master Recoil

 If your support hand comes loose, adjust it and try again until it stays firm under pressure.

-If your wrists buckle, grip harder and try again.
+If your wrists buckle, flex your forearms and try again.

 2. Racking Test